swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 ## Introduction

-In the previous chapter you built a local prediction log and pushed an Evidently snapshot to a local workspace.
-To make monitoring useful in production, those artifacts need to leave your laptop: logs must survive pod restarts, the dashboard must be reachable by the team, and drift must be checked automatically rather than on demand.

-This chapter moves the monitoring stack into the cloud.
-You will batch prediction logs to object storage, deploy the Evidently UI service on Kubernetes with an S3-backed workspace, and generate drift reports from a GitHub Actions workflow.
-The same `generate_report` function from Chapter 4.2 is reused; only the workspace changes from local to remote.
+In the previous chapters you logged predictions with BentoML's native monitoring and generated a local drift report with Evidently AI.
+This chapter moves that stack into the cloud: a Fluent Bit sidecar tails the local monitoring files, buffers them, and uploads them to S3 in batches, while a scheduled GitHub Actions workflow refreshes the drift report from the logs in S3.
+Fluent Bit is the de facto log shipper in Kubernetes.

 In this chapter, you will learn how to:

-1. Upload prediction logs from the BentoML service to S3 in batches
+1. Ship BentoML monitoring logs to S3 with a Fluent Bit sidecar
-2. Reuse `src/detect_drift.py` so the report generation stays portable
-3. Create a monitoring script that pulls logs and the reference dataset from storage
+2. Create a monitoring job that pulls logs from S3 and pushes Evidently snapshots
-4. Push drift snapshots to a remote Evidently workspace
-5. Deploy the Evidently UI service on Kubernetes
+3. Deploy the Evidently UI service on Kubernetes
-6. Schedule drift reports with a GitHub Actions workflow
-7. Access the dashboard and the JSON drift summary
+4. Access the dashboard and the JSON drift summary
-8. Commit the changes to Git
+5. Commit the changes to Git

 The following diagram illustrates the control flow at the end of this chapter: